mrcepid-rap/burden/README.md

 ### Changelog

+* v1.1.0
+  * Start of major effort to annotate code better and provide unit tests for functionality

 * v1.0.0
   * Initial release.
-The functionality of this module was formally embedded in the primary RunAssociationTesting code
+The functionality of this module was formally embedded in RunAssociationTesting

 ### Background